JodisKripe/BYOVD/TfSysMon/README.md

 | SymLink| \\\\DosDevices\\TfSysMon |
 |IoControlRoutine|sub_17694|

 Now we work backwards from ZwTerminateProcess.
-The call is only made within once function, `sub_1837C`<br>
+The call is only made within one function, viz. `sub_1837C`<br>
 ![ZwTerminateProcess](./media/3.png)

 The function is fairly straightforward, it performs the following actions: